Excel VBA MsgBox -11 Examples

 Use of Icons in MsgBox

-We use the vbCritical icon in a MsgBox to indicate a critical or severe error or warning message that requires immediate attention from the user.
-This icon is typically used for messages that could cause data loss or other serious issues if not addressed promptly.
+Use the vbCritical icon in a MsgBox to indicate a critical or severe error or warning message that requires immediate attention from the user.

 VBA Code for MsgBox with Critical Icon

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbCritical_Icon()